-Cardiovascular health relates to the health of the heart and blood vessels.
-Cardiovascular disease (CVD), is a general term for conditions that affect these parts of the body.
-It includes all heart and circulatory diseases, including coronary heart disease, angina, heart attack, congenital heart disease, hypertension, stroke and vascular dementia.
-It occurs when there is a gradual build-up of fatty deposits within the body’s artery walls.
-These fatty deposits cause a narrowing in the artery and restrict the flow of blood to the heart.
+Cardiovascular disease (CVD), is a general term for conditions that affect the heart and blood vessels.
+It includes all heart and circulatory diseases, including coronary heart disease, angina, heart attack, congenital heart disease, hypertension and stroke.
+These can occur when there is a gradual build-up of fatty deposits within the body’s artery walls, which cause narrow arteries and restrict the blood flow to the heart.

 Cardiovascular disease is one of the main causes of death and disability in the UK, but it can often largely be prevented by leading a healthy, active lifestyle.
 It does this by helping with:

 - Blood Pressure